PyLops/pylops/README.md

 Linear operators and inverse problems are at the core of many of the most used algorithms in signal processing, image processing, and remote sensing.
-When dealing with small-scale problems, the Python numerical scientific libraries [numpy](http://www.numpy.org) and [scipy](https://www.scipy.org/scipylib/index.html) allow the performance of many of the underlying matrix operations (e.g., computation of matrix-vector products and manipulation of matrices) in a simple and compact way.
+When dealing with small-scale problems, the Python numerical scientific libraries [numpy](http://www.numpy.org) and [scipy](https://www.scipy.org/scipylib/index.html) allow allow performing many of the underlying matrix operations (e.g., computation of matrix-vector products and manipulation of matrices) in a simple and compact way.